Mauriceac/docusaurus-mdx-react-template/README.md

 1. Open or create a Markdown file in your Docusaurus project.

-2. In your markdown file, add import statements that direct to the reusable content.
+2. In your markdown file, add import statements that indicate the relative path to the reusable content.

-    For example:
+    For example, if your Markdown file is in the `docs/MDX-React` folder and your MDX files are in the `docs/reusable-content` folder, use `../` in the path to go down one folder level:

+    _Folder structure example:_
+    ```plaintext
+      my-website/
+      ├── blog/
+      ├── docs/
+      │   ├── intro.md
+      │   ├── MDX-React/
+      │   │   ├── example_01.md
+      │   └── reusable-content/
+      │       ├── _leo.mdx
+      │       ├── _loremIpsum.mdx
+      ├── docusaurus.config.js
+      ├── README.md
+      ├── sidebars.js
+    ```
+    _Markdown file example (/docs/MDX-React/example\_01.md):_
     ```jsx
     // ...existing code...